safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/auth-kit.md

 await safeAuthKit.signOut();
 ```

-You can get the ethereum provider instance by calling the `getProvider` method.
+You can get the Ethereum provider instance by calling the `getProvider` method.

 ```typescript
 safeAuthKit.getProvider();